Quirky Peterborough

 Publisher:Amberley Publishing

 Peterborough is a modern city with an ancient past.
-The settlement grew around the monastery founded by the Anglo-Saxons, which became an important abbey church in Norman England.
-The Industrial Revolution and the arrival of the railways transformed the market town of Peterborough to an industrial centre and Peterborough was further transformed in the 1960s and 1970s with a massive new building programme.
-From a past which includes Victorian election riots and a mythical black hell-hound, the modern, diverse city is one of the fastest growing areas of the country with a young population, and its success stories include a local boy who ended up working on the Hadron Collider and a self-made sweet manufacturer.
+The settlement grew around a monastery founded by the Anglo-Saxons, which became an important abbey church in Norman England and would go on to become the city’s famed cathedral.
+The Industrial Revolution and the arrival of the railways transformed the market town into an industrial centre.
+After being designated a New Town, Peterborough was further transformed in the 1960s and 1970s with a massive new building programme.
+From a past that includes Victorian election riots and a mythical black hellhound, the modern, diverse city is one of the fastest-growing areas of the country.

-Drawing on archive material as well as their own, extensive, local knowledge June and Vernon Bull present a fresh look at the city of Peterborough - from a slightly different angle – as they delve into lesser known but fascinating tales from the city’s past.
+Drawing on archive material as well as their own extensive local knowledge, June and Vernon Bull present a fresh look at the city of Peterborough – from a slightly different angle – as they delve into lesser-known but fascinating tales from the city’s past.
 Quirky Peterborough celebrates the unusual and often strange history of Peterborough and its characters over the years.
-This fascinating insight into Peterborough will be of interest to all those who want to know more about the city’s quirky history.
+This intriguing insight into Peterborough will be of interest to all those who want to know more about the city’s quirky history.

 ISBN: 9781398123496